openoms/bitcoin-tutorials/joinmarket/README.md

 * Installation instructions:
 <https://github.com/JoinMarket-Org/joinmarket-clientserver#quickstart---recommended-installation-method-linux-only>

-* Discuss JoinMarket usage on the RaspiBlitz in
+* Discuss JoinMarket usage on the RaspiBlitz in:
 <https://github.com/rootzoll/raspiblitz/issues/842>

 * More links and info in 6102bitcoin/CoinJoin-Research: